anagha-microsoft/ncr-mlops-hol/lab-guide/3-LoadTrainingData.md

 ## About
 This lab guide section covers loading training data to your storage account.
+Its important to have completed the previous section that covers downloading data and notebooks.
 <br>

 ## 1.0.
 Create a container in your storage account